 - The DVLA will need to be informed (by the patient) and there will be a requirement to do a specialised (Estermann) visual field test which is carried out by DVLA-approved optometrists; this is a legal requirement.

-- Eventually, registration for severe sight impairment or for sight impairment - see the separate article on Blindness and Partial Sight.
+- Eventually, registration for severe sight impairment or for sight impairment is required - see the separate Severe and Partial Sight Impairment article.

-- Bilberry: has been recommended by some practitioners of alternative medicine in doses of 80 mg, although no controlled studies exist that document its safety or efficacy in treating patients with RP.
+- Bilberry: has been recommended by some practitioners of alternative medicine in doses of 80 mg.
+Animal studies have reported some benefit, although no controlled studies exist that document its safety or efficacy in treating human patients with RP.